SimCMinMax/WoW-BugTracker/.github/ISSUE_TEMPLATE/beta.md

 ---
 name: Beta
-about: Create a report for the Shadowlands Beta version
+about: Create a report for the Dragonflight Beta version
 title: ''
-labels: 0-Beta, 2-Shadowlands
+labels: 0-Beta, 2-Dragonflight
 assignees: ''

 ---

 **Game Version:**
-> 9.0.2 beta Build 36294
+> 10.0.2 beta Build 45746

 **Description:**
 > What is your bug about?